Operating a Business Without a License in Miami

 If you were arrested for a violation under F.S. § 489.127 for operating a business without a license, you should contact an experienced attorney immediately.
 A conviction for operating a business without a license could impose jail time, probation, civil fines, and restitution.
 However, an arrest does not necessarily mean a conviction is inevitable.
 Hubbs Law Firm handles any violation of F.S. § 489.127 for operating a business without a license and provides legal advice to the residents of Miami-Dade County, Miami Gardens, Miami Beach, Hialeah, Coral Gables, Homestead, Kendall, South Miami, and North Miami.

 Attorney E.J.
-Hubbs is board certified by the Florida Bar in criminal trial law for his experience in criminal procedure combined with his expertise in conducting jury trials.
+Hubbs is Board Certified in Criminal Trial Law by the Florida Bar for his experience in criminal procedure combined with his knowledge in conducting jury trials.
 His experience in this area of the law benefits clients directly by allowing him to evaluate cases in a thorough manner.